10 months full time

-Melbourne Polytechnic’s Diploma of Screen and Media (Specialist Make-up Services) gets you ready to join the screen and media industry as a make-up professional.
+Melbourne Polytechnic’s Diploma of Screen and Media CUA51020 (Specialist Make-up Services) gets you ready to join the screen and media industry as a make-up professional.
 This practical and hands-on course will teach you about the transformative powers of prosthetics, specialist make-up effects and wigs.
 Working closely with other screen or stage creatives, you’ll have real-world opportunities and hands-on experience working on film sets, in TV studios and in the theatre.
-With local content growing across our streaming services, the demand for Australian media professionals will grow with it, making this a great time to learn new skills in make-up.
+With local content growing across our streaming services and the need for production personnel in all areas since COVID, the demand for Australian trained professionals is at a premium, making this a great time to learn new skills in make-up.

 You will be expected to complete a certain number of hours of industry related experience throughout the year.
 You can organise this yourself or Melbourne Polytechnic staff will help you organise it.
 Alternatively, you can collaborate with the staff to set up your work placement.
 Details of industry hours will be determined at the commencement of the course.

-A combination of face to face, project work and small and large scale events based learning and assessment will be offered to candidates.
-The course is designed to engage students in hands-on project work.
-This may be delivered on campus, in the related industry or a combination of both.
-Consequently, assessments will vary throughout the course.
+A combination of observation, written assignments and project work, with small and large scale events based learning.
+The course is designed to engage students in hands-on practical learning wherever possible.
+This may be delivered on campus, online or in the related industry where possible.
+Consequently, assessments will vary throughout the course, depending on the unit.
 As required by the training package, employability skills will form part of the assessment of the qualification, including communication, teamwork, problem solving, initiative and enterprise, planning and organising, self-management, and learning and technology.
-It is anticipated that learning activities and assessments will involve working with students and staff from other program areas in vocational training. and higher education.
+It is anticipated that learning activities and assessments will involve working with students and staff from other Dramatic Arts courses.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.